DFRobot/pxt-DFRobot_HuskyLens/README.md

 ```

-* HuskyLens takes the parameters of the NTH box from the result
+* HuskyLens gets the parameters of the Nth box from the result.

 ```blocks
     huskylens.initI2c()